adamwan-nexplore/guidebook-nxp-hk/how-we-develop/app-log.md

 ## Searchable

-- Each log entry should be searchable
+Each log entry should be searchable
   - Besides the attribute `msg`, please provide some key attributes for searching / filtering.

 ## Log Level

-- Each log entry should set the log level properly
+Each log entry should set the log level properly
   - Help any further analysis and in case there are something abnormal

 > It is fine to log something randomly for investigation but please make sure the log level is in `debug` / `verbose`

-## Law
+## Legal Compliance

-- All log entries in the cluster will sit into DataDog (Europe) due to [GDPR](https://www.wired.co.uk/article/what-is-gdpr-uk-eu-legislation-compliance-summary-fines-2018 "https://www.wired.co.uk/article/what-is-gdpr-uk-eu-legislation-compliance-summary-fines-2018")
+All log entries in the cluster will sit into DataDog (Europe) due to [GDPR](https://www.wired.co.uk/article/what-is-gdpr-uk-eu-legislation-compliance-summary-fines-2018 "https://www.wired.co.uk/article/what-is-gdpr-uk-eu-legislation-compliance-summary-fines-2018")

 ## Log Reference

-- Each log entry
+Each log entry
   - should have `at least one key attributes` to match the data
   - should NOT have too many attributes (i.e. keep it `less than 10`)